Property protection and transactions from abroad

 Court filings, office follow-ups, negotiations, or representation need to happen in Kerala while you remain abroad.

-See UAE legal guidance →US-specific guidance for NRIs and OCI card holders dealing with long-cycle documentation, Kerala inheritance issues, and cross-border coordination.
+See UK legal guidance →US-specific guidance for NRIs and OCI card holders dealing with long-cycle documentation, Kerala inheritance issues, and cross-border coordination.

 Property protection (title disputes, mutation, encroachment, builder delays), inheritance (legal heir certificates, succession certificates, share disputes), family matters (divorce, custody, maintenance), and FEMA compliance for property transactions — especially repatriation of sale proceeds.